What will happen the first time I go to Immigration Court?

 If the Immigration Judge ordered me deported, when do I leave?

 If you tell the Immigration Judge you want to appeal, Immigration cannot deport you for at least 30 days to give you time to file your Notice of Appeal.
 If you tell the Judge you do not want to appeal, the government can deport you after only 3 days.
-Before deporting someone, the government has to get travel documents, which usually takes a month or more.
+Before deporting someone, the government has to get travel documents, which could take weeks, a month, or more (this could also depend on the country where you are from).
 Friends and relatives who have legal status can help you.
-They can bring your identity papers to Immigration Detention and Removal:
+They can bring your identity papers to Immigration Enforcement and Removal:

 ICE Detention and Removal Office (DRO)